Central Stadium (Yekaterinburg)

 Yekaterinburg Arena is a football stadium in the city of Yekaterinburg in Russia.
 It is the home ground of the Russian First League club FC Ural Yekaterinburg, the country's oldest football club.
-The capacity of the stadium is just over 35,000, and might be reduced to 25,000 in the future.
+The capacity of the stadium is just over 35,000, though it could be reduced to 25,000 in the future.
 It was one of 12 venues in 11 host cities for the 2018 FIFA World Cup in Russia.